Shanthi nethralaya -logo

 Retinoscopy

-Uses a retinoscope to measure how light is reflected by your retina and assess refractive error.
+Measures how light is reflected by your retina.

 Slit-Lamp Examination